Insight: The two faces of Jon Corzine

 There's the statesman-like former senator and governor, who while serving this past year as a visiting professor at Princeton University's Woodrow Wilson School of Public and International Affairs, has championed the need for stiffer regulation of Wall Street banks.

-And there's the risk-loving trader with a thirst for profits, who oversaw a $6.3 billion bet on European sovereign debt that culminated with Monday's bankruptcy filing of MF Global Holdings.
+And there's the risk-loving trader with a thirst for profits, who oversaw a $6.3 billion (3.9 billion pounds) bet on European sovereign debt that culminated with Monday's bankruptcy filing of MF Global Holdings.

 The sudden collapse of MF Global, a futures brokerage firm that Corzine has run for less than two years, has left some 2,800 employees likely to be soon looking for work and put in jeopardy some $600 million in customer money.